dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/config.rst

 .. image:: config_figure_one.png

-Next, we'll learn about another part of the ``info`` parameter, the :doc:`Execution Context <execution_context>`, which we'll use to parametrize features of the pipeline execution environment that are common to many solids.
+Next, we'll learn about configuration schemas and how the type system can help with the management of config: :doc:`Configuration Schemas <configuration_schemas>`.